stellardreams/stellardreams.github.io/_posts/2021-02-12-Interstellar-Objects.md

 But if Oumuamua is indeed an alien probe, then the civilization that may have sent it may not be that different from ours.
 Otherwise their probes would have been much smaller, maybe transparent.
 It's almost like we'd want to mask our probes and make them look like rocks and float them out in the vastness of space.
 With the necessary ethical considerations to be made, that the probe would be able to autonomously manouveur around every object.
 With the possibility that there may be life on that planet and we would not want to impact the hygiene.
 Definitely not a direct impact.

 What do you think?
 Is Oumuamua just a rock wandering from solar system to solar system.
 Or...?
 Or, something else.
 What is the reason behind your way of thinking?

+As well, how concerned do you think that we should be about the prospect about a rock of a particular size being on a direct collision course with earth.
+(Includes grazing the planet's surface).